Click on a project for more information and screenshots:

 Click a link for descriptions and screenshots:

-BT Beam is a simple-to-use analysis engine for the analysis of simple and continuous girders with the LRFD specification.
-It reports influence lines and each live load and then computes factor and distributed loads.
+BT Beam is a simple-to-use analysis engine for the analysis of simple and continuous girders using the AASHTO LRFD Specifications.
+It provides influence lines, computes distributed dead loads, and computes factored loads.
 Finally, load envelopes are reported.
-Output is ASCII and a delimited table for importing into a spreadsheet.
+Output is ASCII and a delimited table for importing results into a spreadsheet is provided.

 For details and pricing, please contact us.